jmettraux/5town/out/creatures/Golem__Stone.md

 ***Multiattack.*** The golem makes two slam attacks.

-***Slam.*** +6 (Stab 4 STR +2), reach 5 ft., one target.
+***Slam.*** +6 (Stab 4 STR +2), reach 5ft_1.5m_1sq, one target.
 Hit: 3d8+2 bludgeoning damage.

-***Slow (Recharge 5-6).*** The golem targets one or more creatures it can see within 10 feet of it.
+***Slow (Recharge 5-6).*** The golem targets one or more creatures it can see within 10ft_3m_2sq of it.
 Each target must make a DC 17 Wisdom saving throw against this magic.
 On a failed save, a target can't use reactions, its speed is halved, and it can't make more than one attack on its turn.
 In addition, the target can take either an action or a bonus action on its turn, not both.
 These effects last for 1 minute.
 A target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.